ADHD Test, Symptoms & Causes

 Because mood disorders and attention disorders often go hand in hand, every child with ADHD should be assessed for co-morbid anxiety and depression.

 Of course, not all children with ADHD have a co-morbid disorder.
 Nor do all people with learning disabilities and Tourette’s syndrome, have ADHD.
 However, when disorders do co-occur, a combination of problems can complicate a person’s life.
-Comprehensive assessments ensure of all the child’s presenting behaviours are identified.
+Comprehensive assessments ensure that all the child’s presenting behaviours are identified.